-Marine Tourism - marine tourism in Scotland is a rapidly growing industry and, as a key example, the number and size of visiting cruise liners is expected to increase in the coming years.
-The type of activities available for tourists is also changing and there are particular concerns over increasing incidences of boat disturbance from unregulated recreational and commercial operators and the growing popularity of swim-with activities that put the health of basking sharks and marine mammals at risk.
-LINK would like to see a stronger emphasis on the protection of marine life with respect to marine tourism and the Plan to consider licensing of commercial tourism activities and to identify and promote widely the Scottish Marine Wildlife Watching Code as a code of best practice that should be adhered to for all forms of tourism.
+Marine Tourism - marine tourism in Scotland is a rapidly growing industry and the number and size of visiting cruise liners is expected to increase in the coming years.
+The type of activities available for tourists is also changing and there are particular concerns over increasing incidences of disturbance and the growing popularity of swim-with activities that put the health of basking sharks and marine mammals at risk.
+LINK would like to see a stronger emphasis on the protection of marine life with respect to marine tourism and the Plan to consider licensing of commercial tourism activities and to identify the Scottish Marine Wildlife Watching Code as a code of best practice that should be adhered to for all forms of tourism.